dhopp1/local_rag_llm/README.md

 - Download the `docker-compose.yml` and `Dockerfile` (for CPU-only) or `Dockerfile-gpu` (for GPU) files
 - Edit the `HF_TOKEN` to your API token
 - Change the volume mappings to your desired local directories
 - Navigate to the directory you saved the `.yml` file and run `docker compose up`.
-If you don't have a GPU, make the foloiwng edits to the `docker-compose.yml` file:
+If you don't have a GPU, make the following edits to the `docker-compose.yml` file:
 	- Change `dockerfile: Dockerfile-gpu` line to be `dockerfile: Dockerfile`
 	- Delete the `deploy:` line and everything below it
 - Check the name of the `local_rag_llm` image (not the postgres one) with `docker ps -a`